HMS Guerriere (1806): Sailing with Duguay-Trouin

+Battling HMS Blanche

-Battling HMS BlancheGuerrière was despatched from Lorient on 28 March 1806 in company with the frigates Revanche and Sirène, and the brig-corvette Néarque, with orders to attack and destroy British and Russian whalers in the Arctic, off Greenland.
+Guerrière was despatched from Lorient on 28 March 1806 in company with the frigates Revanche and Sirène, and the brig-corvette Néarque, with orders to attack and destroy British and Russian whalers in the Arctic, off Greenland.
 She became separated from the rest of the squadron, but was able to capture and burn several whaling vessels.
 By 16 July, news of her activities, including a recent sighting off the Faroe Islands reached Captain Thomas Lavie aboard the frigate HMS Blanche, then off the Shetland Islands.
 Blanche quickly sailed to the reported area and on 18 July, sighted Guerrière.
-At this point Guerrière was carrying 50 guns, to Blanches 46.

-Blanche quickly closed the distance, but Guerrière, perhaps mistaking the British frigate for one of her squadron, did not initially take action.
+At this point Guerrière was carrying 50 guns, to Blanches 46.Blanche quickly closed the distance, but Guerrière, perhaps mistaking the British frigate for one of her squadron, did not initially take action.
 Blanche opened fire at about 15 minutes past midnight, firing two broadsides before Guerrière could respond.
 A fierce fight followed, with Guerrière eventually surrendering at half past one that morning, having lost her mizzenmast.
 Blanche had suffered light damage and four men wounded out of her complement of 265.
 Guerrière had suffered considerable damage to her lower masts, as well as to her hull, both above and below the waterline.
 Out of her complement of 350, 20 of her officers, seamen and marines had been killed, whilst another 30 were wounded, ten of them seriously.
 Many of the French crew had been ill below decks during the engagement.
 Guerrière had been aiming to cripple Blanche by firing to bring down her masts, so that Guerrière might escape.
-When this failed, Guerrière was eventually worn down and forced to strike.

-Blanche escorted Guerrière back to Britain, arriving with her prize on 26 July in Yarmouth Roads.
+When this failed, Guerrière was eventually worn down and forced to strike.Blanche escorted Guerrière back to Britain, arriving with her prize on 26 July in Yarmouth Roads.
 Guerrière was commissioned into the Royal Navy, after a repair and refit which brought her to 48 guns.
 The captain of Blanche was knighted and the first lieutenant was promoted.